Laura Ramon Frontelo

 “The workplace as a marquee and the black suit as an egalitarian mark send a message of respect but also of display.
 Taking these symbols of the everyday working life as a point of departure, This Is Not An Office explores

-attitudes towards work and challenges observers’ preconditioned perceptions of
+attitudes towards work and challenges observers’ preconditioned perceptions of reality.

 As a “flaneur” in a daily office routine, I catch figures in chance poses in their ways to their workplaces around The City.
 They are blind drawn, in about thirty seconds which cause the harmonious bodily proportions to disappear and the human figure emerges distorted on the canvas.